StatCan/cae-eac/docs/en/GitHubGettingStarted.md

 Before you can work with GitHub repositories in Databricks, you first need to configure a personal access token (this gives Databricks access to your GitHub account).

-1. Go to **User Setting**, then click on the **Git Integration** tab.
+1. In Databricks, go to **User Settings**, then click on the **Git Integration** tab.
 ![Set up Git Integration](images/GitHub_Databricks_2.png)
 2. Under **Git provider**, select GitHub.
 Enter your GitHub username.
 3. From your GitHub account, [follow the instructions to create a personal access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token), ensuring that the **repo** permission is checked.
+If you set an expiration date, you will need to repeat this process to create a new token after this date.
 ![Create personal access token](images/GitHub_Databricks_3.png)
 4. Copy the token, and paste it into Databricks.
 Click **Save**.